scastillo/not-youtube-dl/README.txt

 # Netscape HTTP Cookie File.
 Make sure you have correct newline format
-in the cookies file and convert newlines if necessary to correspond with your OS, namely CRLF (\r\n) for Windows and LF (\n) for Unix and Unix-like systems (Linux, Mac OS, etc.).
+in the cookies file and convert newlines if necessary to correspond with your OS, namely CRLF (\r\n) for Windows and LF (\n) for Unix and Unix-like systems (Linux, macOS, etc.).
 HTTP Error 400: Bad Request when using --cookies is a good sign of invalid newline format.

 Passing cookies to youtube-dl is a good way to workaround login when a particular extractor does not implement it explicitly.
 Another use case